Enhance Colour Saturation in Photoshop

-If the histogram has gaps at either base section, close them in by pulling the dark and light sliders inwards as in Fig.1.
-If there are no gaps, try pulling them in a bit anyway and see what happens, but don’t overdo it.
+If the histogram has gaps at either base section, try this.
+Close them in by pulling the dark and light sliders inwards as in Fig.1.
+If there are no gaps, try pulling them in a bit anyway and see what happens.
+However, don’t overdo it.
+Note: Click for larger image.

 This should start to increase the contrast and saturation but there are a couple of more stages we can try to really saturate the colours.

 Now select inverse so that you have just the dark areas highlighted.
 Then you need to feather the selection to blend your work seamlessly.
-If it is a 3-6MB image, try feathering about 20 pixels.
+If it is a relatively large image, try feathering about 15-20 pixels.
+Otherwise just experiment until you get it right.

 Now you can work on just the darker areas.
 Repeat step one, i.e. the dark and light sliders.